Start 7-day free trial

 Why do prepayments matter?

 Getting yourself a takeaway?
 Well, you often pay for your chow mein now and pick it up when it’s ready.
-Prepayments work the same way – you pay beforehand for things your business needs – whether it’s rent, insurance, software subscriptions, or just stock and supplies.
+Prepayments work the same way – you pay beforehand for things your business needs – from rent and insurance to software subscriptions, stock or supplies.

 The same goes for taking payments from your customers.
 A few incentives and discounts can encourage upfront payments.
-This is also a good tactic for securing beauty appointments and table reservations for no-shows.
+This is also a good tactic for securing beauty appointments and using deposits for table reservations to reduce no-shows.

 Prepayment or advance payment?

 They’re essentially the same.
-It’s a bit like saying “football” or “footy” – they both refer to the same thing.
+It’s like saying “football” or “footy” – they both refer to the same thing.

-Prepayments and deposits are that extra bit of financial protection your small business or startup needs.
+Prepayments and deposits offer extra financial protection for your small business or startup needs.
 They show up as an asset on your balance sheet, making your business look healthier.
 And as you use up the stuff you’ve paid for, the expense gradually appears on your income statement.

 How prepayments could work for your business